aalexakos/antaeus/README.md

 }
 ```
 ### Scheduler
-The main idea behind the scheduler is that the webapp will run in a docker container.
-In the same container, a **Cron Job** will be executing
+The working idea of the scheduler is that the webapp will run in a docker container along with a shell script that will
-a monthly API REST call to the endpoint that was created before.
+run a **Cron Job**.
+This Cron Job will execute a monthly API REST call to the endpoint that was described above.

+### Short description of the new docker files
 Files:
 * curl.sh: contains the curl request,
 * cron-job: describes the Cron Job execution period and points to the _curl.sh_ for the code to be executed
+* Dockerfile: added a few lines that initiate the _cron-job_ file when the docker container starts

 Note: Current Cron Job is set to run every 1 minute, just for testing purposes.
 For execution every month on the last day of the month, at noon (:P), change cron-job file to contain **0 0 12 L * ?**.

+## Time spent for the Challenge
+Spent the first two days to investigate the challenge and also read about Javelin and SQLite,
+which i had no previous experience with.
+I did that while working on my daytime job, so it wasn't
+two full days of investigating.

+After that it took me two more full days to develop the code.
+At the beginning, the first thing i tried, it was to run the
+app in AWS and schedule the payment through AWS Lambda.
+Eventually, after investigating the choices i had with Docker, i ended up working with it since
+it was already configured to work with Antaeus.

+Finally, i spent another day to review the code and do some fixes.